casangi/casadocs/docs/tasks/task_sdatmcor.rst

    during the observation.
 The model is constructed by the atmosphere (at) tool.

-   Only data selected by data selection parameters are corrected and written to the outfile.
-For spw, two selection parameters, *spw* and *outputspw*, are available.
+   For spw selection, two selection parameters, *spw* and *outputspw*, are available.
 The former specifies the data to be corrected while the latter corresponds to the spw for output.
    In practice, intersection of *spw* and *outputspw* is corrected.
    For example, when `spw='19,23'` and `outputspw='19'`, spw 23 is not corrected because data for spw 23 is not written to outfile so that the correction is not meaningful.
+   For data selection parameters other than spw, only data selected by data selection parameters are corrected and written to the outfile.

    Note that *outfile* will have the data column DATA regardless of what data column exists in *infile*.